C-Payton/Application-Automation/Dell Command | Update/README.md

 The toolkit automatically checks Dell model and applies only drives applicable to the device.
 This is packaged with PS APP DEPLOY toolkit for easy installation (SCCM/MECM Task Sequence, Software Center, Application Deployment, and Package Deployment.)

-This will use the DCU command line to scan the computer, check for updates using Dell's servers, and installs drives applicable to the device.
+This will use the DCU command line to scan the computer, check for updates using Dell's servers, and installs drivers applicable to the device.

 ## Some use cases:
 * Allows users to install the latest Dell drivers outside of regular driver patching window (when deployed via Software Center).